dlnp2/whisper/README.md

 Simple codes for transcribing an audio file using OpenAI's Whisper locally or via API.

 # How to use
 First, `pdm install` to set up the repo.
+If not installed, you can directly get PDM [here](https://pdm.fming.dev/latest/) or manage it via e.g., [asdf](https://github.com/asdf-vm/asdf).

 ## Use locally
 Simply type `pdm run whisper <path to your audio file>`.
 Then, whisper runs locally and creates output files.
 See whisper's help by `pdm run whisper --help` for options.